Here are the latest tips and tricks to help you troubleshoot and fix some common errors associated with the Reverb G2.

 TIP: Before you launch VR, make sure you close anything running in the background (end tasks) that's not required.
 This will make your VR experience far more stable.

 For those with lower-end cards, I suggest you update your GPU drivers.
 Having said that, wait until Nvidia release new drivers...
 I talk more about that here; HP Reverb G2 Stuttering.
+P.S.
+If you're experiencing issues with controller tracking, you may want to replace your existing G2 controllers with Valve Index controllers (knuckles).

 Anyway... getting back to the issue at hand, If you do receive the 60 hertz error message, simply disconnect the power cable to the splitter and restart Windows.
 Once your system has fully restarted, plug it back in, then you should be good to go.